elrnv/autodiff/README.md

 at your option.

 # Acknowledgements

-This library started as a fork of [autodiff](https://github.com/elrnv/autodiff) , which again was forked from [rust-ad](https://github.com/ibab/rust-ad).
+This library started as a fork of [autodiff](https://github.com/elrnv/autodiff) by Egor Larionov, which again was forked from [rust-ad](https://github.com/ibab/rust-ad) by Igor Babuschkin.
+Some parts of the code base still contain signifcant parts of these upstream repositories.